danielanthonycollins/in-home/README.md

 **User story 24**: As an admin, I want to update existing products

 **Achieved?**: Yes.
-Admin users are able to update existing products via the 'Edit' button found on the product details page for the product to be editted.
+Admin users are able to update existing products via the 'Edit' button found on the product details page for the product to be edited.

 **User story 25**: As an admin, I want to delete existing products